fponticelli/tempo/README.md

 const state = { count: 0 }
 ```

-We start declaring the shape for our state.
-In this case a simple object containing a count value.
+We start by declaring the signature for our State.
+In this case, our state is a simple object containing a numerical count.

-The UI rendering fully depends on the State and on that only.
-A nice is that the way the UI will display is fully represented by a specific State.
-This makes testing the UI simple and consistent.
+The UI rendering can only depend on the State and nothing else.
+This is one of the major advantages of Tempo; the way a UI renders is entirely contained within its State.
+Testing the UI is greatly simplified using this principle as it will consistently render with a given state.

-We also clear an initial State that represents the default state for our application.
+We also declare an initial State that is the default for our application.

 ```ts
 interface Increment {